XinleiRen/XinleiRen.github.io/_projects/mmub.md

 ---

 ### Demo
-There are some audio samples of multi-channel speech de-noising.
+There are some audio samples of multi-channel speech denoising.

 <table style="text-align: center;">
     <tr>